 People nowadays are too busy to concentrate on anything for very long; we can be so taken up with the basics and trivia that accompany everyday life that we often fail to enjoy our lives to the full extent.

 My friend was right; try to live in the present, not dwell on the past too much and don’t be too concerned about a future which may never arrive.
 If there is somewhere in the world you want to visit, don’t procrastinate too long.; if you live long enough, the time will come when you are too old and frail to do the things you have put off.
 There can be nothing worse than reaching the end of your life and regretting the time you have wasted and the things you have postponed.
 By all means, plan for the future you desire but have a contingency plan lined up if those plans do not reach fruition.

 My mother has no regrets; she has done everything she has wanted to do and has been everywhere she has wanted to go. ’If death came for me now,’ she says quite chirpily’ I’d just get my slippers on and go.’

-There is a lesson to be learned from people like them who adopt a positive attitude about past, present and future
+There is a lesson to be learned from people like her who adopt a positive attitude about past, present and future.

 © 2015 Stella Kaye